-Upstart Holdings, Inc. and its subsidiaries (together "Upstart," or the "Company") apply modern data science and technology to the process of originating consumer credit.
-The Company helps bank partners originate credit by providing them with a proprietary, cloud-based, artificial intelligence lending platform.
+Upstart Holdings, Inc. and its subsidiaries (together "Upstart", the "Company", "we", or "our") apply modern data science and technology to the process of originating consumer credit.
+The Company helps bank partners originate credit, including personal and auto loans, by providing bank partners with a proprietary, cloud-based, artificial intelligence lending platform.
 As the Company's technology continues to improve and additional banks adopt the Upstart platform, consumers benefit from improved access to affordable and frictionless credit.

-Upstart Network, Inc. was incorporated in Delaware in 2012.
-Pursuant to a restructuring, Upstart Holdings, Inc. was incorporated in December 2013 and became the holding company of Upstart Network, Inc. The Company currently operates in the United States and is headquartered in San Mateo, California.
+The Company currently operates in the United States and is headquartered in San Mateo, California and Columbus, Ohio.
 The Company's fiscal year ends on December 31.